dimitri-edel/dte-workout-app/README.md

 | [Open template in Browser](https://github.com/dimitri-edel/dte-workout-app/blob/main/workout/templates/workout_list.html) | [User Story](#viewing-the-list-of-workout-sessions) | [Table of Contents](#table-of-contents) |

 ##### Testing
-The list renders and shows all workouts that belong to the user in the way it was intended.
+The list shows all workouts that belong to the user in the way it was intended.
 |                                     |                                         |
 | ----------------------------------- | --------------------------------------- |
 | [Details of Testing](#workout-list) | [Table of Contents](#table-of-contents) |